-Cucumber Tomato Salad is the best of summers harvest.
+Cucumber Tomato Salad is the best of summer’s harvest.
 Crisp cucumbers and luscious tomatoes tossed in a bright and creamy lemon poppy seed dressing.
-This is my newest obsession.
+This tomato cucumber salad recipe is my newest obsession.

 Summer is a perfect time to make veggie salads.
 Vegetables are plentiful at the farmer’s market or in our gardens.

 So, if you want to try a few more of my favorites after you’ve made this tomato and cucumber salad recipe, here are a few ideas.